storybookjs/react-native/MIGRATION.md

 yarn add babel-loader@7
 ```

 Also, make sure you have a `.babelrc` in your project directory.
 You probably already do if you are using Babel 6 features (otherwise you should consider upgrading to Babel 7 instead).
-If you don't have one, here's a simple one that works:
+If you don't have one, here's one that works:

 ```json
 {